mnichols/possum/README.md

 Queues the current message (input) to be replayed after the possum has `handle`d another input, regardless of whether a transition has occurred. **Note:** be careful that you avoid infinite loops using this functionality.

+### Possum Events

+* `handled`

+Emitted _just after_ an input handler has been invoked but probably before the handler has completed (asynchronously).

+    Event properties:

+    * topic: 'handled'
+    * inputType: {String} the name of the handler you just called
+    * payload: {Any} The arguments passed into the `handle` call
+    * action: {String} the path of the handler you just called ; eg 'myState.myHandler'

+* `completed`

+Emitted _after_ an input handler Promise has resolved.

+    Event properties:

+    * topic: 'completed'
+    * inputType: {String} the name of the handler you just called
+    * payload: {Any} The arguments passed into the `handle` call
+    * action: {String} the path of the handler you just called ; eg 'myState.myHandler'

+* `transitioned`

+Emitted _after_ a possum has transitioned into a state, just after its entry callback has been invoked (`_onEnter`).

+    Event properties:

+    * topic: 'completed'
+    * inputType: {String} the name of the handler you just called
+    * payload: {Object} having these properties
+        - `toState` The state you just transitioned to
+        - `fromState` The state you just transitioned from
+    * action: {String} the path of the handler you just called ; eg 'myState.myHandler'

 ##### Credits